Our Additionally Resourced Provision for children with moderate to severe learning difficulties and complex needs

 - Social and emotional support.

 Learning in our ARP is always fun and stimulating.
-All ARP children are encouraged to participate in various sporting activities for example; boccia, swimming, fencing, athletics and Judo.
+All ARP children are encouraged to participate in various sporting activities for example; boccia, swimming, and athletics.
 The children also represent the school at Panathalon Competitions, Disability Inclusion Games and dance and drama festivals.
-All of our ARP children also receive weekly swimming lessons specifically aimed at children with SENDs.

 ‘Stay and Play’ events with staff, school governors, parents, carers and family members also take place termly.
 This is a valuable time for everyone to work together on an informal basis.
 Parents/ carers get to know each other and all involved find the experience rewarding and uplifting.